-Other important steps to take are to preserve evidence.
-This will help dispel or include fault.
+Other important steps to take would include preserving evidence.
+This evidence will help dispel or show fault.
 Also, it enables us to gather things like:

 As discussed, many potential results are possible.
 In the end, however, the people or companies at fault will be on the hook.
-The highly reputable accident lawyers at Ehline Law have combined years experience.
+The highly reputable accident lawyers at ELFPI.com have combined years of experience.
 They have dealt with many nuances and truisms of a catastrophic car accident claim.

-So if you suffered from a serious throw from a passenger or commercial vehicle, contact us.
-Call for a free legal consultation.
-No obligation or risk to you: (213) 596-9642.
+So if you suffered from a severe throw from a passenger or commercial vehicle, use the contact form on our website or call for a free legal consultation at (213) 596-9642.

 ATTORNEY ADVERTISEMENT and Public Use information.
 The data on this website is generated by a member of the State Bar of California to provide general information and to answer the most frequently asked questions regarding tort law, and/or negligence claims.
 Parts herein contain attorney marketing information.
 Other parts do not.
 However, nothing on this website shall be construed as legal advice for any legal matter, or non-legal matter.
 Nor does anything on this website form a contract, or attorney-client alliance.
 (Read more.)

 © 2019 Ehline Law Firm, Personal Injury Attorneys, A Professional Law Corporation.
 ALL RIGHTS RESERVED.